geastwood/evtjs/README.md

 #### Parameters

 - `address`: The address (public key) you want to query.
-- `symbol`: The symbol you want to query, optional.
-For example: "5,EVT".
+- `symbolId`: The symbol id you want to query (number), optional.
+For example: 1.

 #### Response